Human Services to Support Rural Health

 The Housing Assistance Council (HAC) is a national organization which helps local organizations build affordable homes for low-income residents in rural communities.
 HAC offers low-interest loans and technical assistance to organizations in all rural areas.

-Low Income Home Energy Assistance Program (LIHEAP), which is offered through the U.S. Department of Health and Human Services, helps low-income households pay their energy bills, improve home weatherization, or complete energy-related minor home repairs to reduce energy consumption.
+The Low Income Home Energy Assistance Program (LIHEAP), which is offered through the U.S. Department of Health and Human Services, helps low-income households pay their energy bills, improve home weatherization, or complete energy-related minor home repairs to reduce energy consumption.
 The Weatherization Assistance Program from the U.S. Department of Energy helps low-income families permanently reduce their energy bills by making homes more energy efficient through repairs and installation of better weatherproofing.

-The Healthy Homes Program works to protect the health of children and families by addressing a variety of home environmental health hazards including mold, lead, allergens, asthma, carbon monoxide, pesticides and radon, which can all cause disease or injuries.
+The Healthy Homes Program works to protect the health of children and families by addressing a variety of home environmental health hazards including mold, lead, allergens, asthma, carbon monoxide, pesticides, and radon, which can all cause disease or injuries.
 Healthy Homes grants are available to organizations, state and local governments, federally-recognized Indian Tribes and colleges and universities.
 These grants can be used to develop effective hazard intervention methods and provide public education to decrease housing-related environmental safety problems.

 How do income assistance programs help rural low-income families?